HuangLiPang/repo-stargazers-monitor/README.md

 The [daily-update-stargazers.js](./utils/daily-update-stargazers.js) will check the `stargazers_count` of the repository in the `repo` collection and compare it with the current stargazers from the [list-stargazers](https://docs.github.com/en/rest/reference/activity#list-stargazers) github api.
 If the number is different, it will update the newly stargazers.

-I can use [Heroku Scheduler](https://elements.heroku.com/addons/scheduler) addon to update the stargazers.
+I can use [Heroku Scheduler](https://elements.heroku.com/addons/scheduler) addon to update the stargazers with following steps:
+1. Get the list of repository in the `repo` collection.
+2. Use [daily-update-stargazers.js](./utils/daily-update-stargazers.js) to update the stargazers.